dbissell6/DFIR/README.md

 # DFIR

 This is a repository dedicated to the DFIR journey.
-Contains notes, reflections and links to tools.
+Contains notes, reflections, walkkthroughs and links to tools.

 ## For Act I of the journey please visit